comunes/kune/DEV-GUIDE.md

 ### UI Binder

-We use [<https://code.google.com/intl/en/webtoolkit/doc/latest/DevGuideUiBinder.html> UI Binder] for GWT Widgets.
-Also we use [<https://code.google.com/intl/en/webtoolkit/tools/download-gwtdesigner.html> GWT Designer Eclipse plugin] for developing these widgets.
+We use [UI Binder](https://code.google.com/intl/en/webtoolkit/doc/latest/DevGuideUiBinder.html) for GWT Widgets.
+Also we use [GWT Design Eclipse Plugin](https://code.google.com/intl/en/webtoolkit/tools/download-gwtdesigner.html) for developing these widgets.

 ### ext-gwt/gxt

-[<http://www.sencha.com/products/extgwt/> gxt] is used for other parts of our GWT UI (like window dialogs, grids, etc).
-See the [<http://www.sencha.com/examples/> gxt explorer] for sample codes and [<http://www.sencha.com/gxtdocs/#overview> gxt docs].
+[gxt](http://www.sencha.com/products/extgwt/) is used for other parts of our GWT UI (like window dialogs, grids, etc).
+See the [gxt explorer](http://www.sencha.com/examples/) for sample codes and [gxt docs](http://www.sencha.com/gxtdocs/#overview).

 # Coding